pydio/pydio-doc-admin-guide/3_identity_management/1_managing_users.md

 [:image:3_identity_management/users-actions.png]

 - **Change Password** : manually reset the user password
-- **Lock out / Reactivate** : instantly disconnect the user from all clients, or reactivate its access if it has been automatically locked out after too many failed login attemps.
+- **Lock out / Reactivate** : instantly disconnect the user from all clients, or reactivate its access if it has been automatically locked out after too many failed login attempts.
 This `unlock` operation can also be done using the command line.
 - **Force Password Change** : if switched on, at the next connection, the user will be presented with a password change dialog and cannot login until she updates her password.

 The other Tabs of the user editor are used to manage the users permissions (see the Access Controls chapter to learn more).
 Finally, the profile can be used to filter the users list, and _shared_ and _admin_ users are highlighted by a special icon in this list.